mmaxence/mmaxence.github.io/content/_index.md

 ## Roadmap, Strategy, OKRs, KPIs, applied to Design & Product

 Among all the tasks I do throughout my job, the most appealing one is to draw roadmaps, strategies, and convert these into OKRs, carefully linked with KPIs.
 The few last years proved to me that <mark>OKRs</mark> are working as great with Design as they do with Product.
 I take the necessary time to connect objectives with our product roadmap, identifying dependencies and leverages for us to explore.
-OKR has been proven a great source of motivation as well as ensuring meaningful, aligned work with the company's direction. <mark>KPIs</mark> can and should also apply to Design.
-It usually covers from our team efficiency, the way design is spreading within the company and of course the quality and reception of our products.
+OKRs have been proven a great source of motivation as well as ensuring meaningful, aligned work with the company's direction. <mark>KPIs</mark> can and should also apply to Design.
+It usually covers from our team efficiency (DesignOps), the way design is spreading within the company and of course the quality and reception of our products.

 {{% /mv6 %}}